-The University appreciates that distance PhD candidates are not able to participate as frequently as residential candidates in the various on-campus activities which are available (for example journal clubs, departmental symposia, social functions, guest lectures, tutoring, demonstrating, etc).
-You are encouraged, however, to visit the appropriate campus (Auckland, Christchurch, Wellington or Dunedin or Invercargill) whenever possible to connect with staff and fellow candidates; and also to make the most of online resources and social networks.
+The University appreciates that distance PhD and other doctoral candidates are not able to participate as frequently as residential candidates in the various on-campus activities which are available (for example journal clubs, departmental symposia, social functions, guest lectures, tutoring, demonstrating, etc.).
+You are encouraged, however, to visit the appropriate campus (Auckland, Christchurch, Wellington or Dunedin) whenever possible to connect with staff and fellow candidates and to make the most of online resources and social networks.

 Keeping in touch regularly with your Supervisors

 As your office is not just down the corridor from your supervisors, keeping in touch with them on a regular basis is really important.
-Apart from the required formal annual progress reports (six-monthly in your first year), we suggest you consider the following suggestions to counter any feelings of isolation you may experience:
+Apart from the required formal annual progress reports (six-monthly in your first year), we suggest you consider:

 If you have any particular needs, please do communicate them to your supervisors in the first instance.

-A valuable source of information is the online PhD Handbook .
-The PhD webpage also provides other important information for candidates.
-To foster and support the Otago graduate community, Graduate Research Services uses Facebook and Twitter.
+A valuable source of information is the PhD Handbook which is available online at www.otago.ac.nz/study/phd/handbook.
+The PhD webpage (www.otago.ac.nz/study/phd) also provides other important information for candidates.
+To foster and support the Otago graduate community, the Graduate Research School uses Facebook and Twitter.
 Social media is used to keep in touch with doctoral candidates, to advertise events and to share helpful information.
 It also provides another avenue to keep in touch with other candidates as well as University staff.
+You can find us on www.facebook.com/OtagoGRS and https://twitter.com/OtagoGRS.

-For administrative or enrolment queries, please do not hestitate to contact the Doctorial Office:
+For administrative or enrolment queries, please do not hestitate to contact the Doctoral Office:

 The Manager of Graduate Research Services